-This approach based on the contractive fixed point theorem gives local-in-time well-posedness results for large divergence free initial velocities with critical regularity (that is, belonging to a space $X_0$ satisfying \eqref{eq:critical0}), and global well-posedness if $\|u_0\|_{X_0}$ is small enough.
-After Fujita and Kato’s article, a number of critical spaces in which the Navier-Stokes equations may be solved by this method have been highlighted, in particular all the homogeneous Besov spaces $\dot B^{-1+n/p}_{p,r}$ with $p<\infty$ (see e.g. \cite[Chap.
+This approach based on the contractive fixed point theorem gives local-in-time well-posedness results for large divergence-free initial velocities with critical regularity (that is, belonging to a space $X_0$ satisfying \eqref{eq:critical0}), and global well-posedness if $\|u_0\|_{X_0}$ is small enough.
+After Fujita and Kato’s article, a number of critical spaces in which the Navier-Stokes equations can be solved by this method have been discovered, in particular all homogeneous Besov spaces $\dot B^{-1+\frac{3}{p}}_{p,r}$ with $p<\infty$ (see e.g. \cite[Chap.
 5]{BCD}).
-Many other examples may be bound in e.g. \cite{Lemarie}.

-The largest Banach space continuously embedded in the set of tempered distributions that is translation invariant and is endowed with a norm satisfying \eqref{eq:critical0} is the Besov space $\dot B^{-1}_{\infty,\infty}$ (see e.g. \cite[Prop.
-5.31]{BCD}), and one can wonder if \eqref{ns} may be solved for any $u_0$ in it.
-On the one hand, in 2008, J. Bourgain and N. Pavlovic answered in the negative: the Navier-Stokes equations are ill-posed in $\dot B^{-1}_{\infty,\infty}$ \emph{in the sense of norm inflation}, meaning that there exist smooth data, that can be arbitrarily small in $\dot B^{-1}_{\infty,\infty}$ and for which $\|u(t)\|_{\dot B^{-1}_{\infty,\infty}}$ is arbitrarily large after an arbitrarily short time (see \cite{BP}).
-On the other hand, before that, H. Koch and D. Tataru showed in \cite{kochtataru} that \eqref{nsfix} may be solved by fixed point for small enough divergence free $u_0$ with components in the space
+The largest critical Banach space continuously embedded in the set of tempered distributions that is translation invariant is the Besov space $\dot B^{-1}_{\infty,\infty}$ (see e.g. \cite[Prop.
+5.31]{BCD}), and one can wonder if \eqref{ns} is well-posed for any $u_0$ in it.
+In 2008, J. Bourgain and N. Pavlovic answered in the negative: the Navier-Stokes equations are ill-posed in $\dot B^{-1}_{\infty,\infty}$ \emph{in the sense of norm inflation}, meaning that there exist smooth data, that can be arbitrarily small in $\dot B^{-1}_{\infty,\infty}$ and for which $\|u(t)\|_{\dot B^{-1}_{\infty,\infty}}$ is arbitrarily large after an arbitrarily short time (see \cite{BP} and also \cite{check}).
+Before that, H.~Koch and D.~Tataru showed in \cite{kochtataru} that \eqref{nsfix} may be solved by fixed point for small enough divergence-free $u_0$ with components in the space

-with $(e^{t\Delta})_{t>0}$ denoting the heat semi-group. \smallbreak The space $\BMO$ contains all the critical homogeneous Besov spaces $\dot B^{-1+n/p}_{p,r}$ with $1\leqslant p<\infty,$ $1\leqslant r\leqslant\infty$ and is, so far, the largest known functional space for which the fixed point method may be implemented for solving \eqref{ns}. \medbreak The present work aims at addressing the question of solvability of the \emph{inhomogeneous} Navier-Stokes equations \eqref{inhom} in the case where the initial velocity only belongs to $\BMO$ and the initial density is close to $1$ in $L^\infty.$ This assumption on the data is in accordance with the scaling invariance of the equations, namely
+with $(e^{t\Delta})_{t>0}$ denoting the heat semi-group. \smallbreak The space $\BMO$ contains all the critical homogeneous Besov spaces $\dot B^{-1+\frac{3}{p}}_{p,r}$ with $1\leqslant p<\infty,$ $1\leqslant r\leqslant\infty$ and is, so far, the largest known functional space for which the fixed point method may be implemented for solving \eqref{ns}. \medbreak The present work aims to address the question of solvability of \emph{inhomogeneous} Navier--Stokes equations \eqref{inhom} in the case where the initial velocity belongs to a critical space in the spirit of $\BMO$ and the initial density is close to $1$ in $L^\infty.$ This assumption on the data is in accordance with the scaling invariance of the equations, namely